melsman/mlkit/mlbasisfiles.md

 concatenating all the source files listed in the MLB-file (with appropriate renaming of declared identifiers of source files that are included using local), in the order they are listed, except that each MLB-file is executed only the first time it is imported.
+To be precise, MLB files can be used to hide the definition of signature and functor declarations, which cannot be accomodated using Stadard ML toplevel declarations alone.

 ### Managing Compilation and Recompilation with MLB-files